forfuturellc/migrate/README.md

 # Migrate to the application's current version as
 # specified in the relevant package.json.
-# We expect to find package.json in the current working
-# directory.
-Otherwise, specify the --package-path option.
-$ npx migrate
+$ npx migrate --package-path ./package.json

-# Migrate to the latest version.
+# Migrate to the latest version available.
 $ npx migrate --latest

 # Migrate to a specific version (e.g. 1.4.0).